Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Proof of Theorem 2

 \section{Proof of Theorem 2}

-It is easy to prove the objective function of problem (\ref{p3}) as a monotonically increasing function with respect to $P_m$ and $\alpha_n$, respectively.
-Therefore, we can assert that, regardless of which TA is selected, the optimal transmit power of this TA is $P_m^*=P_{\max}$.
+The objective function of problem (\ref{p3}) can be readily shown to be a monotonically increasing function with respect to $P_m$ and $\alpha_n$.
+Consequently, irrespective of the chosen TA, its optimal transmit power is $P_m^*=P_{\max}$.
 Besides, according to $C_{3-1}^{\text{BF}}$ and $C_{4-1}^{\text{BF}}$, we have the lower bound for $P_m$, which is expressed as (\ref{ap1}).
 Then, let $\alpha_n=0$, which yields the minimum required transmit power of the AD when the harvested energy of the BD exactly compensate for its circuit power and no information is backscattered.
-Thus, we can obtain On the other hand, according to $C_{3-1}^{\text{BF}}$, $C_{4-1}^{\text{PR}}$, and $C_5$, we have
+From this, we can derive Conversely, based on constraints $C_{3-1}^{\text{BF}}$, $C_{4-1}^{\text{PR}}$, and $C_5$, it can be deduced that

-Therefore, depending on its monotonicity, the optimal RC $\alpha_n^*$ can be obtained as (\ref{21b}).
+Hence, given its monotonicity, the optimal RC $\alpha_n^*$ can be determined by (\ref{21b}).
 In accordance with the above conclusions, the proof is complete.